pishi19/EA/runtime/docs/roadmap.md

 > Roadmap.md remains the canonical source for hierarchy (programs, projects).
 > Global tags are system-managed and can be enriched by LLM or user.

-### Reference: Data Flow Integrity Recommendations (2025-12-21 Deep Dive)

-The following recommendations are to be implemented, scheduled, or referenced for all current and future Ora workflows and system extensions:

-1. **Document All Data Flows**
-   - For every workflow (load, mutate, chat, audit), create and maintain explicit diagrams/tables mapping data sources, triggers, and synchronization points.

-2. **Enforce Explicit Workstream Context**
-   - All UI, API, and agentic actions must require and log the `workstream` parameter—never assume "Ora" or any default.

-3. **Log Every Mutation and Agentic Action**
-   - All changes (manual or agentic) must be recorded in the artefact's execution log and, if critical, in the roadmap.md execution log.

-4. **Audit for Orphans and Stale Data**
-   - Schedule regular orphan detection and schema audits across all workstreams.
-Surface audit results in the admin UI.

-5. **LLM Prompt Consistency**
-   - All LLM/agentic prompts must include full artefact, program, workstream, and roadmap context—never partial views.

-6. **Batch Operations Protocol**
-   - Re-validate context and refresh UI/data state after every batch mutation.
-Confirm batch logs and rollback capabilities.

-7. **Conflict and Error Handling**
-   - Define and implement last-write-wins, optimistic rollback, and audit trail resolution for all concurrent mutations.

-8. **Versioned Snapshots**
-   - Regularly snapshot artefact, roadmap, and config files for disaster recovery and rollback.

-9. **Agentic Training**
-   - Onboard agents with data flow diagrams, audit logs, and roadmap.md as the canonical system-of-record.

-> These recommendations are considered ongoing system policies and must be referenced or revisited after every system audit, architecture refactor, or onboarding of a new agentic capability.

 ---

 ## Appendix: API Reference by Page